j5US/forkify/readme.md

-# Created using simple javascript
+# Forkify

+## Created using vanila javascipt and parcel module bundler